Deleting posts automatically in Mastodon after a certain time period

 4. Copy and paste the HTML code into your website’s page code

-If you’re using WordPress, don’t use WordPress’s “Embed” block.
+If you’re using the block editor in WordPress, don’t use WordPress’s “Embed” block.
 Instead, use WordPress’s “Custom HTML” block and paste Mastodon’s HTML embedding code there.

 ↩ Back to the front page